RobTillaart/ACS712/README.md

 The defaults are based upon an Arduino UNO, 10 bits ADC.
 These two ADC parameters are needed to calculate the voltage output of the ACS712 sensor.
 - **float mA_peak2peak(float frequency = 50, uint16_t cycles = 1)** blocks ~21 ms to sample a whole 50 or 60 Hz period.
-Returns the peak to peak current, can be used to determine form factor..
+Returns the peak to peak current, can be used to determine form factor.
+The **mA_peak2peak()** can also be used to measure on a zero current line to get an indication of the lowest detectable current.
+Finally this function is used internally to detect the noiseLevel in mV on a zero current line.
 - **float mA_AC(float frequency = 50, uint16_t cycles = 1)** blocks ~21 ms to sample a whole 50 or 60 Hz period.
 Note that a lower frequency, or more cycles, will increase the blocking period.
 The function returns the AC current in mA.